Why every blogger must consider Pinterest if they want to be successful

-One of the factors that have contributed to the fast growth and huge following Pinterest has managed to gather in a short period of time is that young people are probably giving up on Facebook.
+What’s one of the factors contributing to the fast growth and huge following Pinterest manages to gather?
+Young people are probably giving up on Facebook.
 Personally, I have friends who are no longer using Facebook and have switched to Pinterest and Instagram.

 The kind of People on Pinterest are affluent!

-Pinterest gets 110 million views per month which is equivalent to 11 billion US Dollars and that is why every blogger must consider Pinterest if they want to be successful.
+Pinterest gets 110 million views per month which is equivalent to 11 billion US Dollars.
+This why every blogger must consider Pinterest if they want to be successful.

-The kind of people on Pinterest are very affluent compared to those that frequently use Facebook and those are the kind of people you want to connect with and sell products to.
+The kind of people on Pinterest are very affluent if you compare to those that frequently use Facebook.
+Also, those are the kind of people you want to connect with and sell products.

 Your Pin/Content will last longer on Pinterest

-Did you also know that the half-life of a Pinterest Pin is three and a half months which is 1680 times longer than Facebook?
-This means that your content lasts longer and is seen more on Pinterest compared to Facebook and the likes.
+Did you also know that the half-life of a Pinterest Pin is three and a half months?
+That is 1680 times longer than Facebook?
+This means that your content lasts longer and many people see it.

-As the case on Facebook, a promoted post will only appear for a short period in people’s feeds and everybody forgets about it because Facebook is full of cluttered content from videos to memes and all kinds of cat content.
-You must fight to compete for people’s attention, and you have to compete with those who have thousands and millions of followers.
+On Facebook, a promoted post will only appear for a short period in people’s feeds and everybody forgets about it.
+Nevertheless, Facebook is full of cluttered content from videos to memes and all kinds of cat content.
+You must fight to compete for people’s attention.
+Besides, you have to compete with those who have thousands and millions of followers.

 Content on Pinterest continues to get clicks and traffic over a long period of time

-Equally important to note also is that meaningful content on Pinterest continues to get clicks and traffic over a long period of time and not a one-time click as we see on other social media channels, especially Facebook.
+Equally important to note also is meaningful content on Pinterest continues to get clicks and traffic over a long period of time.
+Contrary to a one-time click as we see on other social media channels, especially Facebook.